Careers, Information and Guidance

 We believe that the range of opportunities to learn more about potential careers paths is one of the strong features of The Castle School, and is an area of real growth at present.
 In some areas, we believe we are doing some pioneering work.
 This growth has been particularly driven by;

-a) A major updating of our Life Skills curriculum, led by Ms Clio Corpe.
+a) Our Life Skills curriculum.
 Every student has a weekly lesson of Life Skills (known as Enrichment in the Sixth Form), in which Careers and Guidance form a key theme, called Employability and Preparation for the Future.

-b) The development of our Premium Partners scheme, bringing many local employers and businesses into a formal working relationship with our students.
-This scheme is led by Tess Wilkinson, our Business Development manager.
+b) Our Premium Partners scheme, bringing many local employers and businesses into a formal working relationship with our students.

 For any general queries related to the school’s Information and Guidance programme, please contact Andy Bethell (Deputy Headteacher : Curriculum).
 For specific enquiries related to post16 issues, please contact Louise Davies (Assistant Headteacher : Head of Sixth Form).